hmartiro/android-arduino-wifi/README.md

 **Issues:**

- * WiFly takes a long time (~20s) to connect to a network on startup.
+ * WiFly takes a long time (~20s) to connect to a network on startup (watch the LEDs).
- * After disconnecting, must wait about 6s before trying to reconnect (you will be able to tell based on the WiFly's LEDs)
+ * After disconnecting from a client, the WiFly takes about 6 seconds before it can connect to another client (again, watch the LEDs).